Publish a widget set

 Publish with a CLI command from @osdk/cli

-The NPM package @osdk/cli helps automate the .zip archive file creation and publish step with a single command and can be configured in an external CI/CD pipeline such as GitHub Actions or CircleCI.
+The npm package @osdk/cli creates the .zip archive and publishes it with a single command.
+You can also use the command in an external CI/CD pipeline.

 To publish from a terminal on your local machine, follow the instructions for building a project.